* This is the Professional Version. *

 Heart sounds include a loud S1and an early diastolic opening snap followed by a low-pitched decrescendo-crescendo rumbling diastolic murmur, heard best at the apex at end-expiration when the patient is in the left lateral decubitus position; the murmur increases after a Valsalva maneuver, exercise, squatting, and isometric handgrip.

-Mildly symptomatic patients usually respond to diuretics and, if sinus tachycardia or AF is present, to β-blockers or Ca channel blockers for rate control.
+Mildly symptomatic patients usually respond to diuretics and, if sinus tachycardia or AF is present, to beta-blockers or calcium channel blockers for rate control.

 Severely symptomatic patients and those with evidence of pulmonary hypertension require commissurotomy or valve replacement.